highxai/highx/README.md

 # HighX

-**HighX** is a high-performance, modular, and type-safe reverse proxy and web server built with TypeScript.
-Designed to be an alternative to NGINX, HighX offers a developer-first experience with plugin support, modern configuration, and first-class TypeScript typings.
+**HighX** is an AI-native framework for building production-ready AI applications 10x faster.
+From chatbots to agents, HighX provides a modular, type-safe platform with built-in RAG, multi-model inference, and seamless integrations, all powered by TypeScript.

+## ⚠️ Under Development

+Please note that some features mentioned below are still in active development and not yet available.
+Stay tuned for updates as we bring these powerful tools to life!

 ## 🚀 Features

-- ⚡ **Blazing Fast**: Optimized for performance with minimal overhead.
+- ⚡ **Lightning Fast Setup**: Go from idea to production in minutes with intuitive CLI and pre-built templates.
-- 🧩 **Modular Architecture**: Customize and extend easily with a plugin system.
+- 🧩 **Modular Architecture**: Extend functionality with a robust plugin ecosystem for chat interfaces, RAG, and more.
-- 🛡️ **Secure by Default**: Smart defaults and best practices included.
+- 🛡️ **Enterprise-Grade Security**: SOC 2 Type II compliant with end-to-end encryption and audit trails.
-- 🛠️ **Developer-Friendly**: Written in TypeScript with full type safety.
+- 🛠️ **Developer-Friendly**: Full TypeScript support with intellisense, integrated testing, and debugging tools.
-- 🌐 **Reverse Proxy & Static File Server**: All-in-one web gateway.
+- 🌐 **AI-Native Design**: Built-in support for RAG, vector databases, and multi-model inference.
-- 📦 **Built-in Middleware Support**: Compose your stack with ease.
+- 📦 **Universal Integrations**: Connect to 50+ AI providers, databases, and services with ease.

 ## 📦 Installation